openstack-archive/bareon-allocator/doc/source/architecture.rst

     +--------------------------+

 * **Dynamic schema parser** - parses an input from the user and prepares the data which can be consumed by Allocation solver
-* **Allocation solver** - an algorithm which takes dynamic schema and produces a static schema
+* **Allocation solver** - algorithm which takes dynamic schema and produces a static schema
 * **Solution convertor** - a result which is produced by solver, should be parsed and converted into `Bareon <https://wiki.openstack.org/wiki/Bareon>`_ consumable format, for example for `Logical Volume <https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)>`_ Solution convertor should generate a physical volume for each disk, where it's allocated

 Dynamic schema parser